-The Engineering Division worked with 2.0 FTE's for January and February and filled the City Engineer's position in early March.
-The Engineering Division anticipates utilizing the current 3.0 FTE's to provide the full range of services required of the Division for the 2016 budget year.
-The Engineering Division provided a tremendous level of services to the community.
+The Engineering Division's 2016 workload remained similar to 2015, and as such kept the same 3.0 FTE's.
+With the limited staff, the Engineering Division provided a tremendous level of services to the community.
 Including project management for: